 Heading to uni this autumn?
 Take some advice from those who've already been

-Freshers Week can be overwhelming at times, so here are some tips on how to relax and make the most out of your experience.
+Freshers Week can be overwhelming at times, so here are some tips from other students on how to relax and make the most out of your experience.

 “Try getting in touch with your flatmates and course mates before September," says annablagg.
 "They usually have Facebook groups where you can speak to each other and this really helped me."